 Let’s talk about the ingredients a bit more so you know how they will affect the recipe.

-You can also add flavorings to your sauce such as spices (ginger, cinnamon), extracts (such as vanilla extract) and even mashed fruits such as coconut, mangoes.
+You can also add flavorings to the sauce such as spices (ginger, cinnamon), extracts (such as vanilla extract) and even mashed fruits such as coconut or mangoes.
 Chef Christophe Michalak blends into the cooked sauce a very ripe banana.

-If you want a caramel flavor in your sauce, you can simply caramelize the sugar first and then add the boiled milk/cream.
-Then proceed as usual and pour everything onto the chopped chocolate.
+For a little bit of caramel flavor, you can simply caramelize the sugar first and then add the hot milk/cream.
+Then proceed as usual and pour everything onto the melted chocolate.